ShaynaProductions/react-navigation-accessible-demo/README.md

 This repository has been built with Typescript on React 19 and Next.JS 15 and will remain so.
 Where used, some of the base components are composed from [Adobe React Aria Components](https://react-spectrum.adobe.com/react-aria/index.html)

 ## Running the Examples
-You will need [the latest version of Yarn](https://yarnpkg.com/getting-started/install) (at least 4.9.2)
+You will need [the latest version of Yarn](https://yarnpkg.com/getting-started/install) (currently set at 4.12)

 Once you've downloaded the repository run the following in a terminal in the project root. yarn